The Virginia Student Threat Assessment Guidelines

 - Provides schools with a safe, structured, and efficient way to respond to student threats of violence

-- Documented effectiveness in two field-tests and three controlled studies
+- Documented effectiveness in two field-tests and four controlled studies

 - Reduces long-term suspensions and bullying, an alternative to zero tolerance that keeps students in school